Skip to main content

 Hospital Corridor ( Alipore Jail Museum Archives)

 Kanailal was kept in a shared ward on the ground floor while Satyen met with Naren on the first storey of the building to discuss their statements to the police.
-Two guards led them to this meeting and stood witness to the events to be unfolded.
+Two guards led them to this meeting and stood witness to the events to unfolded.

 "I wish to state that I did kill him. ...
 I do wish to give a reason.
 It was because he was a traitor to his country."

-The Magistrate’s final statement read, as follows:
+The Magistrate’s final statement read as follows:

 Satyen (left) and Kanailal (in specs) with the Irish Jailor after being caught